Lakeside Stadium

 Lakeside Stadium is an Australian sports arena in the South Melbourne suburb of Albert Park.
 Comprising an athletics track and soccer stadium, it currently serves as the home ground and administrative base for association football club South Melbourne FC, Athletics Victoria, Athletics Australia, Victorian Institute of Sport and Australian Little Athletics.

-The venue was built on the site of a former Australian rules football and cricket ground, the Lakeside Oval (also called the Lake Oval and the South Melbourne Cricket Ground), which served for more than a century as the home ground of the South Melbourne Cricket Club, and most notably as the home ground of the South Melbourne Football Club from 1879–1915, 1917–1941 and 1947–1981, though Australian rules football had been played at the site since 1869.
+The venue was built on the site of a former Australian rules football and cricket ground, the Lakeside Oval (also called the Lake Oval and the South Melbourne Cricket Ground), which served for more than a century as the home ground of the South Melbourne Cricket Club, and most notably as the home ground of the South Melbourne Football Club from 1880 to 1981, excluding a period from 1942 to 1946 when it was occupied by military during World War II, though Australian rules football had been played at the Albert Park end of the site from 1869 to 1879.
 The ground has also been used for soccer from at least 1883.

-It is one of four sporting facilities in Melbourne organised under the banner of publicly funded organisation Melbourne Sports Centres – the others being the Melbourne Sports and Aquatic Centre (MSAC), the MSAC Institute of Training (MIT) and the State Netball and Hockey Centre (SNHC).
+It is one of four sporting facilities in Melbourne under the banner of Melbourne Sports Centres – the others being the Melbourne Sports and Aquatic Centre (MSAC), the MSAC Institute of Training (MIT) and the State Netball and Hockey Centre (SNHC).

 History

 Cricket

-The South Melbourne Cricket Club was formed as early as 1862.
-The oval remained home to the South Melbourne Cricket Club until 1994.
+The South Melbourne Cricket Club was formed in 1862 and used the oval as its home until 1994.